LubinKerhuel/hugo/content/post/matek-PDB-XPW/index.md

 |100 Kohm | 100 |

 This board is used as voltage regulator and current measurement for an RC electric plane project.
-I needed a finer current measurement than the one provided for quad copter which consume more with their four motors.
+The max current for this plane is 20Amps thus a finer current measurement from the one proposed for quads which typically consume more current is better suited.

-The 47 kOhm resistor was replaced with a 270 kOhm resistor providing a gain of 270.
+The 47 kOhm resistor is replaced with a 270 kOhm resistor providing a gain of 270 instead of 47.
-The measurable current range is reduced from 140A (original board) to 140 * 47/270 = 20 (A).
-0 to 20 (A) are beeing coded with a swing analog output from 0 to 3.3V.
+The original current measurement range is reduced from 140 (A) to 20 (A) (140 * 47/270 = 20).
+The output analog swing range from 0 to 3.3V code linearly for current in 0 to 20 Amps range.